newatoms/guides/solve-mac-permission-errors/readme.md

-> **Goal of this guide:** To help you solve the annoying permissions error that the mac sometimes gives when installing something via the terminal
+> **Goal of this guide:** To help you solve the annoying permissions error the Mac Terminal sometimes returns when installing something

-# How to solve the permissions error
+# How to solve permission errors

-When installing software via the [Mac terminal](http://www.macworld.com/article/2042378/master-the-command-line-navigating-files-and-folders.html) you might can the error: ```Error: EACCES ...```.
-If you're installing something outside of the terminal, you'll usually see a popup.
+When installing software via the [Mac Terminal](http://www.macworld.com/article/2042378/master-the-command-line-navigating-files-and-folders.html) you might get the error: ```Error: EACCES ...```.
+If you're installing something outside of the Terminal, you'll usually see a popup.
 This happens because some Macs are protected, by default, against programs overwriting certain files.
 Unfortunately the Mac might be overprotective in some cases.

 If you got the error by installing via NPM [use this guide](https://docs.npmjs.com/getting-started/fixing-npm-permissions).